pydanny/pydanny.github.com/posts2013/2013-01-17-our-django-book-is-finished.rst

 ============================
-Our Django Book has Launched
+Our Django Book Has Launched
 ============================

 :date: 2013-01-17 10:00